 In the chat with Jennifer, we discussed in a few more details her career path, a few more suggestions she gave to other researchers and students, and even how to say if a rat is schizophrenic!
-I will publish the whole recording on Youtube next week — stay tuned.
+Listen to the whole recording on Youtube.

 How to support Draw My Science:

 “Draw My Science” is the project where I interview scientists and make editorial illustrations inspired by their work, that they can use for any non-commercial activity.

 If you are a scientist and would like to be selected for “Draw My Science”, subscribe to my newsletter.
 That’s where I will announce the next selection round for this project.